micha/resty/README.markdown

     `GET /blogs.json |jsawk -n 'out(this.title)' # prints all the blog titles`

   * The included `pp` script will pretty-print JSON for you.
-You just need to install the JSON perl module from CPAN.
+You just need to install the JSON perl module from CPAN or you can use `pypp` if you have python 2.6 installed.

     `GET /blogs.json |pp # pretty-prints the JSON output from resty`